Economic growth of companies

 Instead, a change in companies’ performance due to OS resources can be assessed by “benchmark analysis”.
 This method consists of a comparison of two groups of companies.
 First, a group of companies not using Open Science practices and second a group of companies which do use Open Science practices.
 The objective is to discover whether there are differences in the company performance variation that are correlated and therefore potentially attributable to the use of Open Science practices.

 Nevertheless, even in this case, the attribution to open science of the change in economic growth of metric is not straightforward.
 While a descriptive comparison might allow for assessing a correlation between Open Science and the change in economic growth - regardless of the metric chosen – it will not be sufficient to assess a causal impact.
 Benchmark analysis should then involve more advance statistical and econometric techniques to attempt a causal measurement of the impact.
-This suggested approach is loosely based on the measurement of the long-term indicators for economic growth (Key Impact Pathway 7) of Horizon Europe (see European Commission, 2023).
+This suggested approach is loosely based on the measurement of the long-term indicators for economic growth (Key Impact Pathway 7) of Horizon Europe (“Evidence Framework for the Monitoring and Evaluation of Horizon Europe,” n.d.).

 The analysis can be carried out by collecting data from existing data sources, where available, and/or through surveying the companies which growth is to be evaluated.
 As a proposed approach rather than a specific indicator, there are no specific data sources applying to all possible combinations of economic and Open Science metrics.
 The best sources and data collection strategies should be carefully selected based on the research question, scope, accessibility of data, and other potential factors.